zhufengGNSS/gnssrefl0/README.md

 # Environment Variables

-You need to define (at least) three environment variables:
+You should define (at least) three environment variables:

 * EXE = where various RINEX executables will live.